Dr. Neil Fassina

 Andrew Hay holds a doctoral degree in mechanical engineering from the University of Alberta, is a professional engineer registered in B.C. and an honorary member of the Applied Science Technologists and Technicians of B.C.
 He has taught at the University of Alberta, the Northern Alberta Institute of Technology and Okanagan University College.
 He is the current chair of the BC College Vice President Academic group and is a member of the following regional and provincial committees: Innovation Okanagan Network, EducationPlannerBC Steering Committee, Technology Education Career Council, Senior Academic Administrators’ Forum, and the Quality Assessment Audit Committee.
 Dr. Hay serves as a faculty member of the Leadership Institute for Colleges and Institutes Canada.

-Reporting to the President, the Vice President Education plays an integral role by providing leadership within the College community in the setting and achievement of the Strategic Plan and academic priorities of the College.
+Reporting to the President, the Provost and Vice President Academic plays an integral role by providing leadership within the College community in the setting and achievement of the Strategic Plan and academic priorities of the College.

-The Vice President Education office oversees the administration of all educational programs, actively encouraging excellence in a learner centered approach to teaching.
-As Chair of the Deans Forum, the Vice President Education leads an effective academic and administrative decision-making process.
+The Provost and Vice President Academic office oversees the administration of all educational programs, actively encouraging excellence in a learner centered approach to teaching.
+As Chair of the Deans Forum, the Provost and Vice President Academic leads an effective academic and administrative decision-making process.

-The Vice President Education office is accountable for the development of successful outcomes with respect to the objectives of the Okanagan College Long-term Education Plan.
+The Provost and Vice President Academic office is accountable for the development of successful outcomes with respect to the objectives of the Okanagan College Long-term Education Plan.

-The Vice President Education office provides administrative support for the Extended Study Leave, Professional Allowance and Grants-in-Aid funds provided to Okanagan College faculty members.
+The Provost and Vice President Academic office provides administrative support for the Extended Study Leave, Professional Allowance and Grants-in-Aid funds provided to Okanagan College faculty members.